-In 2016, Ofcom gave a direction applying the electronic communications code set out in Schedule 3A to the Communications Act 2003 to Community Fibre Limited, whose registered company number is 07413288, for the purposes of the provision by it of an electronic communications network and a system of infrastructure in London, within the M25 boundary.
+In June 2018, Ofcom gave a direction applying the Electronic Communications Code set out in Schedule 3A to the Communications Act 2003 to Fibrus Networks Ltd (formerly B4B Networks Ltd), whose registered company number is NI612703, for the purposes of the provision by it of an electronic communications network.
+This direction stated that the application of the Code would have effect throughout the United Kingdom, with the condition that those powers would not extend to the installation of any Infrastructure on, under or over the public highway.